pinksheep

 Where Social Media Manager teams usually start

 Social Media Manager teams usually start with the repeatable jobs that eat time every week: publish once, go live everywhere, cross-platform metrics without the export dance, and know when a post takes off so you can ride the wave.
 Social media managers handling cross-platform scheduling, engagement monitoring, community response, and performance reporting.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions